How to get faster at scanning in the cashier?

 Scanning Raisin Bran Cereal

-Barcode Count1 per unit3 to 5 per unit
+Barcode Count1 per unit3+ per unit (or wrap-around)

 Conclusion